tomboszko/PIXELBOTS/README.md

 - CSS
 - Web3.js `npm install web3@^4.2.2`

     Web3.js is a collection of libraries that allow you to interact with a local or remote Ethereum node using HTTP, IPC, or WebSocket.
 It's used to interact with the Ethereum blockchain, send        transactions, interact with smart contracts, and more.

 - OpenZeppelin Contracts `npm install @openzeppelin/contracts@^5.0.0`

     OpenZeppelin Contracts is a library for secure smart contract development.
 It provides implementations of standards like ERC20 and ERC721 which you can deploy as-is or extend to suit your         needs, as well as Solidity components to build custom contracts and more complex decentralized systems.

 - Solidity Compiler (solc) `npm install solc@^0.8.20`

     The Solidity Compiler (solc) is used to compile Solidity source code into a format that can be run on the Ethereum Virtual Machine (EVM).
 It's necessary for deploying smart contracts to the       Ethereum blockchain.

+**NOTE:** Ensure that you run the last version for all these depedencies.

 ## How to Use